Nicofisi/scala-spigot-plugin.g8/README.md

 ----------------
 Written in 2018 by Nicofisi

-To the extent possible under law, the author have dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.
+To the extent possible under law, the author has dedicated all copyright and related and neighboring rights to this template to the public domain worldwide.

 You should have received a copy of the CC0 legal code along with this